Skip to main content

 Print Page

-What Is Pharmacogenomics?
+What Is Pharmacogenetics?

-Pharmacogenomics (also called “pharmacogenetics”) uses a person’s genetic information to know how some medicines will work for them.
+Pharmacogenetics (also called “pharmacogenomics”) uses a person’s genetic information to know how some medicines will work for them.
 Our genes, or DNA, provide the blueprint for our bodies and the things that make us unique.
 In some cases, doctors can use this genetic information to help pick which medicines or doses of medicines may be safer or work better for a person.
 This helps people to get the right medicine at the right dose for them.

-Pharmacogenomics is part of “precision medicine” (also called “personalized medicine”).
+Pharmacogenetics is part of “precision medicine” (also called “personalized medicine”).
 Precision medicine is a way for doctors to prevent, diagnose, and treat diseases based on things that make a person unique — like their age, gender, medical conditions, lifestyle, and genetic information.

-How Does Pharmacogenomics Work?
+How Does Pharmacogenetics Work?

 Genes can affect how our bodies react to some medicines in different ways, such as: